-There are several big on-mountain restaurants.
+There are several big on-mountain restaurants in Ischgl ski resort.
 One of the most charming is the Bodenalpe in the Fimbatal, a pretty little chalet-style hotel serving good food.
 The Paznauner-Taja has a fun ice bar and often features live music on its terrace.
 Off the slopes, many of the restaurants are within hotels; the Paznauner-Stube is renowned for having superb food and there are many traditional restaurants and cafes, too, many of which will serve the classics: pizza, pasta, meats and vegetarian options.

 Many visitors appear to come here more for the après-ski scene with the fun starting mid-afternoon at the foot of the slopes, where hotels such as the Elisabeth have lively ice-bars and the Kitzloch offer dancing and singing.
 Later at night, the action moves to the Pacha, now arguably the most cutting-edge nightclub in the whole of the Alps.